Continually Updated Clinical Reference

 • Patients who have undergone heart transplantation

-• Patients without prior events but at risk because of remarkably unfavorable risk factor profile
+• Patients who have not had prior events but who are at risk because of a remarkably unfavorable risk factor profile

 • Patients with stable heart failure

-• Patients with previously stable heart disease now seriously deconditioned by intercurrent comorbid illnesses
+• Patients with previously stable heart disease who have become seriously deconditioned by intercurrent, comorbid illnesses

 The cardiac rehabilitation programs benefit women and men equally.
 Elderly patients also can derive significant benefit from rehabilitation programs.

-The risk stratification process is very valuable for cardiac patients; it serves as the basis for individualizing prescription of exercise training and assessing the need and extent of supervision required.
-The risk stratification process is based upon the assessment of the following patient attributes:
+The risk stratification process is very valuable for cardiac patients; it serves as the basis for individualizing the prescription of exercise training and for assessing the need and extent of supervision required.
+The risk stratification process is based on the assessment of the patient's functional capacity, on the patient's educational and psychosocial status, on whether alternatives to traditional cardiac rehabilitation can be used, and on whether the patient is suffering from myocardial ischemia, ventricular dysfunction, or arrhythmias.

-• Functional capacity is defined as the maximum ability of the heart and lungs to deliver oxygen and the ability of the muscles to extract it.
-Functional capacity is measured by determining the maximal oxygen uptake (VO2max) during incremental exercise.
+The term functional capacity refers to the maximum ability of the heart and lungs to deliver oxygen and the ability of the muscles to extract it.
+Functional capacity is measured by determining the maximal oxygen uptake (VO2 max) during incremental exercise.

-• In most patients, a rough calculation of functional capacity can be performed by using multiples of 1 MET (metabolic equivalent, 3.5 mL O2 uptake/kg/min).
-In complicated patients, such as those with severe left ventricular (LV) dysfunction and CHF, the functional capacity can be ascertained with greater accuracy by using cardiopulmonary exercise (CPX) testing.
+In most patients, a rough calculation of functional capacity can be performed by using multiples of 1 MET (metabolic equivalent, 3.5 mL O2 uptake/kg/min).
+In complicated patients, such as those with severe left ventricular (LV) dysfunction and congestive heart failure (CHF), the functional capacity can be ascertained with greater accuracy by using cardiopulmonary exercise (CPX) testing.
 Most cardiac rehabilitation facilities, however, are not currently equipped for CPX.

 • Age